 The network edge represents the playground of IoT.
 Imagine inexpensive wireless devices directly monitoring and/or controlling critical HVAC assets.
+HVAC systems are key to building performance and sustainability.
 Welcome to the new world of Operational Technology (OT).

 Conventional Information Technology (IT) paradigms focus on the core of the network.
 OT-centric thinking, on the other hand, begins at the edge.
 Consider the illustrated examples below.
 The IT domain includes a focus on the cloud infrastructure, while the OT domain includes a focus on physical plant equipment.
 These distinctly different emphases reflect the chasm between IT and OT.
 Thus, IoT solutions offered from an IT perspective may emphasize networking principles rather than solving actual OT problems.

 Consider the current emphasis on HVAC for energy efficiency.
 One of the current trends relates to Asset Condition Monitoring (ACM) of critical HVAC assets.
 Consider the example of a Roof Top Unit (RTU), which firmly resides in the OT domain illustrated above.

 There are two basic types of RTUs, split systems and packaged systems.
 Split systems typically have one main component outside and a second main component inside.
 Packaged systems, on the other hand, typically have all components located in a single large unit outside.

 Various options exist for packaged systems, including (1) AC-only units, (2) gas/electric units that heat with gas and cool with electric, or (3) all-electric units that heat and cool with a heat pump.
 The RTU can have various fans and controls on it to manage supply/return air flow.
 With respect to the fans, various designs exist.
 One design features constant volume where the fan runs at full speed.
 Another design features variable air volume where the fan changes speeds.

 What’s the Problem?